rkolbi/RRF-machine-config-files/Prusa MK3s/README.md

 ## **Additional notes:**
 **:bulb:The confg is set up to use two independent Z motors.** Meaning, the right Z motor is connected to the E1 stepper driver.
 Use the "G32" gcode to level both lead screws.

 **:bulb:The PINDA thermistor is connected to thermistor E1.** What about the "PINDA temperature calibration feature".
-You may read my (@Argo) posting in the Duet forums: https://forum.duet3d.com/topic/16972/pinda-2-probe-with-temperature-compensation?_=1593546022132   TL:DR -> right now it's not possible without conditional gcode.
+Read @Argo posting in the Duet forums: https://forum.duet3d.com/topic/16972/pinda-2-probe-with-temperature-compensation?_=1593546022132   TL:DR -> right now it's not possible without conditional gcode.
 Prusa uses a temperature table as the PINDA inaccuracy isn't linear with rising temperatures.
--I always use "G32" to home my axis or "Home all".

 <br><br>